What Is The Best Wormery?

 The VidaXL is made from HDPE plastic and measures 42x42x60cms.
 It’s a good size to tuck away in a garden or keep in your shed as it won’t take up all the room.

 If you choose to keep this wormery in the garden it’ll blend right in as the plastic is green.
 It has a gabled roof and feet to keep your worms happy and dry too.

 This is one of the best wormeries around.
 Reviewers don’t have anything bad to say about it because it is top quality and designed by someone who knows about keeping composting worms, and their owners, happy.

-This is a complete set up at a good price.
 You get a wormery made from plastic, with a spigot to drain away liquids.
 This is an essential feature as it prevents your worms drowning in their own waste.